 Security is one of the post important things in a country.
 This is both the security of an individual and the security of an individual’s property, and as long as man is to error it is possible for an individual’s property to get lost.
 Based on Kenyan survey that was conducted years back it indicated that 18.4% of the crimes committed involved in theft this means taking of someone’s property without their knowledge or authorization. (kenya-police, 2018).
 Someone who has lost something through theft or misplacement they are all in need of the same service which is finding their lost property.
 The project focus on providing a platform that helps in recovery of lost items but also a system that helps in solving several problems.
 There is the problem of mistaken handling of stolen goods, this can be a problem to both secondhand buyers and even people who provide repair services as one will come in pretenders that the item belongs to them but in the real sense it was stolen.
 In which most all these problems are solved through public involvement in being whistle blower when they are provided with something stolen or when they find something that was lost.

-The solution to this problem is the developed system that has enable users to upload a picture, description, and a serial code of the item that they have lost or have gotten stolen, in which it has also provide a search bar that has been linked to the found items so as to know if your item has been found or not.
+This project came up with a system that has enables users to upload a picture, description, and a serial code of the item that they have lost or have gotten stolen, in which it has also provide a search bar that has been linked to the found items so as to know if your item has been found or not.
 It also has a conversation tab that has link the person who lost their items with those who found it.
 With instructions on how to safely retrieve your item from the person possessing it.

 The system has been developed through the use of prototyping methodology which helps in error handling.
 The tools used in the development are virtual studio code in where the script has be written html and CSS was used on the front end.
 On the back end of the system php, JavaScript and MySQL has acted as the database.